 Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
-If operating a bus, you may also be required to open the window and door prior to crossing tracks.
+Note: If operating a school bus, you are required to open the driver's window and front door to look and listen prior to crossing tracks.
+Make sure the door is closed before moving the bus.